ksclarke/jiiify-presentation/README.md

 ### Contact

-If you encounter a problem or would like to make a suggestion, please feel free to open a ticket in the project's [issues queue](https://github.com/ksclarke/jiiify-presentation/issues "GitHub Issue Queue").
-Please specify which branch or version you're using.
+If you encounter a problem, please feel free to open a ticket in the project's [issues queue](https://github.com/ksclarke/jiiify-presentation/issues "GitHub Issue Queue").
+If you have a question, feel free to use the project's [discussion board](https://github.com/ksclarke/jiiify-presentation/discussions).
+Please specify which branch or version or jiiify-presentation you're using.